-The provision of adequate on-site parking and loading areas is an integral part of the safe and efficient operation of the roading system, linked strongly to both moving traffic and land use activities.
-Demand for parking and loading is generated by most activities, with provision of sufficient on-site parking and loading necessary to avoid overspill of parking onto the adjoining road and neighbouring properties.
+The provision of adequate parking and loading areas is an integral part of the safe and efficient operation of the roading system, linked strongly to both moving traffic and land use activities.
+Demand for parking and loading is generated by most activities, with provision of sufficient parking and loading necessary to avoid overspill of parking onto the adjoining road and neighbouring properties.
 This situation creates a traffic hazard, visual detraction and an impact on the amenity values of the area.
-However, it is recognised in the main commercial area (particularly the pedestrian focused area) the provision of onsite parking and loading is not always possible or appropriate.
+However, it is recognised in the main commercial area (particularly the pedestrian focused area) the provision of on-site parking and loading is not always possible or appropriate.

-Each activity is required to provide sufficient parking spaces depending on their trip generation capacity and turnover characteristics.
 The provision of numerous car parking spaces can have adverse effects on the amenity values of the area.
 Parking areas can create dust or mud if unsealed, and they can detract from the visual quality of the area.
 Attention to sealing, landscaping and screening will be required to reduce these adverse impacts.